+Exhibit 7

-Exhibit 7 Savings banks reported stable pretax profits over the last decade and benefited from very benign asset quality Data in € billion
+Savings banks reported stable pretax profits over the last decade and benefited from very benign asset quality

+Data in € billion

-Note: 2019 numbers were published by DSGV on 19 March 2020.
-The pretax profit reflects our estimate before the addition to capital reserves.
-Source: Deutsche Bundesbank, DSGV, Moody's estimate
+Note: The savings banks' pretax profit is before the addition to capital reserves.
+Source: Deutsche Bundesbank

 Pretax and net income figures published by Deutsche Bundesbank for savings banks somewhat differ from numbers disclosed by DSGV.
 This is mainly because the savings banks' association considers the addition to capital reserves (Fonds für allgemeine Bankrisiken) as provision expense, which reduces pretax profits.
 In contrast, the disclosures by Deutsche Bundesbank follow the breakdown of local accounting rules (HGB), where the fully taxed addition to capital reserves is reported "below the line", i.e. after net income.